 One way to fix this problem is to blind bake the bottom pie crust.
 So what you do is pre-bake the crust (weigh it down with pie weights or dried beans if you are worried about it bubbling in the middle), and this way it will crisp up a bit before adding the filling.

-This recipe will make two shortbread pie crusts, which is what you want when you’re making a double-crusted pie (like this apple pie), right?
+This recipe will make two shortbread pie crusts, which is what you want when you’re making a double-crusted pie, right?
 But maybe you’re only making a one-crust pie, like this pumpkin pie.
 In that case, you can freeze one of the crusts for later.
 Just keep it in the freezer all wrapped up and roll it out when you’re ready to use.
 You can also simply halve this recipe if you don’t need another pie crust for later use.

 If you do want to use both pie crusts and you want to make the top one all fancy and fun, then roll it and cut shapes out from it with cookie cutters or try it free-hand.
 Put those shapes on a baking sheet and brush them with egg wash and then sprinkle with sugar.
 Bake at 350 for 10 minutes, cool, then decorate the baked pie with your shapes.